tmmcguire/fbmodules/README.md

 ## Files

-* **BisonModule.h** C header file which should be included by a Bison grammar specification.
+* **BisonModule.h** C header file which should be included by a bison grammar specification.

-* **FlexModule.h** Similarly, a C header file used by a Flex scanner specification.
+* **FlexModule.h** Similarly, a C header file used by a flex scanner specification.

-* **Symbols.py** Sample Python code for Symbol (as in a non-terminal Bison grammar symbol) and Token classes (a subclass of Symbol, for terminal Flex symbols).
+* **Symbols.py** Sample Python code for Symbol (as in a non-terminal bison grammar symbol) and Token classes (a subclass of Symbol, for terminal flex symbols).

 * **example/hoc2** Example based on hoc from  *The UNIX Programming Environment* by Brian Kernighan and Rob Pike.